Teea Goans

 Teea Goans (/ˈtiːə ˈɡoʊənz/ TEE-ə-_-GOH-ənz) is an American country music singer.
-She grew up in rural Lowry City, Missouri.
 Goans recorded her first album, The Way I Remember It, in 2010.

 Biography

 Teea Goans was born on January 5, 1980.
 She started singing in church at three years old.
 When she turned eight, she was spotted at a talent contest at the Truman Lake Opry.
 A year later, she became a full-fledged member.
 She continued to perform there every week until she was 17 and opened for acts such as Bill Anderson, Little Jimmy Dickens, and Grandpa Jones.

 After high school, Goans earned her associate degree at Longview Community College in Kansas City and remained there after graduation.
 Her primary musical influence was her maternal grandmother, Della Lee Faulkner.
 A locally popular singer in the 1960s, Faulkner didn't pursue a career in order to take care of her seven children.